 What are the world’s scariest sea monsters?
+Some of these mythological beasts might exist in real life.
 Whether or not you believe the creepy sea monster stories below, with less than 5% of the Earth's seas explored, who knows what's out there?!
 Vote up the stories about sea monsters, real or not, that you find most frightening.

 Even though this mythical evil mermaid has some human-like qualities, her green skin and long, grotesque fingernails distinguish her from mere mortals.
 The Qalupalik likes to snatch children playing near the shore, using a humming voice to lure them to the edge of the water.

 Some say she feasts on the young; others say she feeds off their youthful energy to preserve her beauty.
 Either way, it's a fateful ending.2,258595Is this creepy?

 It’s frightening when the sea is stormy, but for Japanese sailors, it’s even more nerve-wracking to sail in calm, tranquil waters, because that’s when this enormous black phantom rises from the deep.

 Just the sight of this ghostly figure, with pitch-black skin and two large eyes, will make you shiver - until it decides to hurl you overboard and drown you in the sea.1,585512Is this creepy?